Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 - [HindIII-mm10](http://data.genomegitar.org/HindIII_mm10_gc_map_valid.zip)
 - [MboI-mm10](http://data.genomegitar.org/MboI_mm10_gc_map_valid.zip)

 **Perform the following steps ONLY if you need to generate a new fragment end bed file (because you are using another species or a different restriction enzyme than those provided above).
-Otherwise, download the file of interest and go to the [normalization section](https://github.com/Zhong-Lab-UCSD/HiCtool/tree/master/tutorial#2-data-normalization-and-visualization).**
+Otherwise, download the file of interest and go to the [data normalization section](https://github.com/Zhong-Lab-UCSD/HiCtool/tree/master/tutorial#2-data-normalization-and-visualization).**

 ***